liannedepante/liannedepante.github.io/_projects/03_song.md

 ---
 layout: page
-title: comparative analysis, Taiwan and Philippine semiconductor industry
+title: comparative analysis of Taiwan and Philippine semiconductor industry
 description: Semiconductor Industry Development in Taiwan and the Philippines: Comparative Insights for the Global South
 img: assets/img/project-cids.jpg
 importance: 3